 Skip to main content

-Appointment of the National Council for Science, Technology and Innovation (CNCTI)
+Appointment of the National Council for Science, Technology, and Innovation (CNCTI)

 3. Arlindo Oliveira, IST-U Lisbon and INESC, Lisbon

-4. Carlos Faro, BIOCANT, U Coimbra, Cantanhede
+4. Carlos Faro, BIOCANT, University of Coimbra, Cantanhede

 5. David Malta, Limmtherapeutics/AP Bio, Lisbon